nicolaiarocci/nicolaiarocci.com/content/post/jj-cale.md

 Now I’m spending this whole Sunday morning listening and reading about the artist and the [Tulsa sound](https://en.wikipedia.org/wiki/Tulsa_sound) movement he originated.
 Despite his reticence and all-around low profile, he was no small feat and inspired many a great artist in the 70s, 80s, and 90s.
 Just to get your bearings, he's the original author of Cocaine later brought to fame by Eric Clapton.

-Funny how you go to watch a 2025 French movie only to end up digging an American artist from the 70s.
+Funny how you go watch a 2025 French movie only to end up digging an American artist from the 70s.